rajath-hegde/UrlShortnerService/README.md

 # UrlShortnerService
-The is a URL Shortner Service, to reduce the URL link to a shorter format.
+This is an URL Shortner Service, to reduce the URL link to a shorter format.
 Written in C# .Net, SQLite DB and a HTML page which acts as the UI.

 # The ports open are:
 https --> 5001